x-square/data_analytics/24-03-maths-statistics-python.md

 date-format: "MMMM YYYY"
 ---

 `Unlock the world of maths and statistics with Python for data science.
-This document is complied from various resources for academic purposes。`[^1]
+This document is compiled from various resources for academic purposes.`[^1]

 [^1]: Nield, T. 2021. *Essential Math for Data Science: Take Control of Your Data with Fundamental Calculus, Linear Algebra, Probability and Statistics*.
 O'Reilly: Cambridge, England.